Adpetfem83/Mission_to_Mars/README.md

 ![Screen Shot 2022-11-24 at 7 38 59 AM](https://user-images.githubusercontent.com/83378141/126408500-488d129b-a195-4a74-8071-412ba22fe992.png)

-The final product was a fully-functional web application creted with Flask that included images, a table with information about Mars in comparison to Earth, and the latest article title and short description scraped from the NASA's webpage.
-Each time we click on the "Scrape New Data" button new information will be updated on both the website and the MongoDB.
+The final outcome of this project was a fully-functional web application that is created with Flask that included images, a table with information about Mars in comparison to Earth, and the latest article title and short description scraped from the NASA's webpage.
+Meanwhile, each time "Scrape New Data" button is clicked, new information is updated on both the website and the MongoDB.

 ![MongoDB_Mars_ss](https://github.com/Adpetfem83/Mission_to_Mars/blob/main/Images/Screen%20Shot%202022-11-24%20at%209.06.29%20AM.png)

 The scrape included a `news_title` with its brief explanation (`news_paragraph`), a `featured_image`, a table HTML component stored in `facts`, and four picture thumbnails, with their titles, of the different Mars' hemispheres stored in `hemispheres`.

-In addition, the database will be updated and each time new data is scraped it will be saved with a "last_modified" date to know when was the last time, as you can see in the bottom of the query results.
-In this case, it was on July 7th of 2021.
+Furthermore, as database is updated each time new data is scraped, it is also saved with a "last_modified" date to know last time the button was clicked, this is shown at the bottom of the query results below.
+In this case, it was on November 24th, 2022.